eugen-cc/mymoney/README.md

-# mymoney
+# MyMoney
-A simmple REST API for transfer money between accounts
+A simple REST API for transfer money between accounts

+Condition: No use of *Spring-Framework*

+## Frameworks
+* Guice
+* Javalin
+* H2